Improx/ModifiedValues/README.md

 }
 ```

 * With a few changes this library can also be used as a normal C# library without Unity, by deleting a few things.
+First of all, just use the Assets/ModifiedValues path (which is anyway the package installation folder).
 The only things that make this a Unity library are the custom property drawers (just delete the Editor folder), the `[SerializeField]` attribute in ModifiedValue.cs, and the small things in the Generator.cs class.
+Meta files are also part of this repo but redundant if used without Unity.